NowshinGBS/Exam-Scheduling-System/README.md

 # Exam-Scheduling-System
 In this project the used technologies are PHP, CSS3, HTML5, Bootstrap 4, MySQL, JavaScript.
+This project is about examination time table where you can have add new student by registration.
+Each student have their own id, name, picture, address, course ID, course title, exam date etc. Each course has a particular exam day which cannot manipulated by end user.
+If some student registered and add some course he/she can see their student information, course information along with course examination date in dashboard.
+This system was done by me for a final project of a web development training in 2018.